jandresval/blue-green-with-k8s/README.md

     kubectl apply -f ./k8s-local/local-webapp-deployment.yaml
     ```

-4. Verify the deployments:
+3. Build and tag the Docker image for frontend:
     ```
+    cd /src/frontend
+    ./build-image.sh
+    ```
+    >Ensure that the output show `Build and tag completed`.

+4. Deploy the frontend:
+    ```
+    kubectl apply -f ./k8s-local/local-frontend-deployment.yaml
+    ```

+5. Verify the deployments:

+    ```
     kubectl get deployments
     ```
     > You should see:
     > - `mariadb-deployment`
+    > - `simple-frontend`
     > - `simple-webapp`

-5. Start the frontend by following the instructions provided in the [frontend README](./src/frontend/README.md).

 ## Local Kubernetes Deployment Verification
 Confirm the API deployment by running: `curl http://localhost:30001/greeting`
-Access the full application integration at: `http://localhost:5173`
+Access the full application integration at: `http://localhost:30002`

 ## Local Kubernetes Cleanup
 Run the following commands to dispose of created services: